andriyDev/BPScript/CFG.md

 Initilization -> ';' | '=' InitVal ';'
 InitVal -> Value | 'None' | '{' ContainerBody '}'
+'''

-// Everything below I'm not certain of.
+Everything below I'm not certain of, since it will prevent this from being an LL(1) language.
+'''
 ContainerBody-> ArrayBody | MapBody

 ArrayBody -> Value OptionalValue